qgisau/qgis-au.github.io/content/posts/post-008.md

 - A past mappy one was [Dr Rohan Fisher](https://www.abc.net.au/listen/programs/futuretense/people-have-to-solve-the-climate-crisis-technology-no-answer/102897170) who has worked with our friend in Fiji and focuses on Fire management in the NT.

 ## Newsletter Content
 Do you want to contribute some content?
 You can provide an interest story, a report on an event or a technical instruction.
-Head to the [Content Contrbution form](https://forms.gle/2DPXq5Y8wqnc7KhS8) to fill in your contribution.
+Head to the [Content Contribution form](https://forms.gle/2DPXq5Y8wqnc7KhS8) to fill in your contribution.
 We will then contact you to run through the contribution.